nupurkmr9/concept-ablation/compvis/README.md

 For customized concepts, a user has to manually specify a **new entry** in eval_json file and put that to the correct concept type.
 Hard negative categories are those that are similar to the ablated concept but should be preserved in the fine-tuned model.
+Also create a `anchor_concept_eval.txt` file in `../assets/eval_prompts/` with prompts to be used for evaluation for instance ablation.
+In case of style ablation, provide the `<style-name>_eval.txt` with prompts for each of the target and surrounding styles.

 ````
 caption target:{